 2 In the same pan, reduce the heat to medium and add the shallots.
 Cook the shallots for a minute or two, allowing them to soak up any meat drippings.
 Remove the shallots to the same bowl as the meat and set aside.

 4 Reduce the heat to low and add the sour cream to the mushrooms.
-You may want to add a tablespoon or two of water to thin the sauce (or not).
+You may want to add a tablespoon or two of water or stock to thin the sauce (or not).
 Mix in the sour cream thoroughly.
-Do not let it come to a simmer or boil or the sour cream will curdle.
+Do not let it come to a simmer or boil or the sour cream may curdle.
 Stir in the beef and shallots.
 Add salt and pepper to taste.

-Serve immediately over egg noodles, fettucine, potatoes, or rice.
+Serve immediately over egg noodles, fettuccine, mashed potatoes, or rice.
 (Potatoes, rice, and gluten-free pasta are gluten-free options.)

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!